flipcomputing/apprentice-boot-camp-web/docs/src/slides/slide_020.md

 This is for the following reasons:
 - It makes the SQL shorter and more concise
 - It makes it easier to follow the path of table joins
+- It helps the database engine to locate the data faster
 - If the table name changes, we only have to change it in one place per query

 </section>